TDAILab/tutorial-template/docs/source/usage.rst

 After then, you click the dark blue "run" button.
 The form will pops up on the page, and you enter Image Tag Name and click Deploy to Dev(Dev).
-Be careful you cannot use sthe following characters in the Image Tag Name. #使えない文字を記載する。 If you check the "end point" box, #デプロイまでやってくれる
+Be careful you cannot use sthe following characters in the Image Tag Name. #使えない文字を記載する。 If you check the "end point" box, the program does from building an enviroment to model deployment.
+If not, the program does nothing but to build an enviroment.

 .. _target to image: